OpenNebula/docs/source/administration/storage/gluster_ds.rst

 The GlusterFS Datastore
 =======================

 GlusterFS driver allows KVM machines access VM images using native GlusterFS API.
-This datastores use the same shared Transfer Manager and Datastore Manager scripts to access a Gluster fuse filesystem to manage images.
+This datastores uses the :ref:`Shared Transfer Manager <fs_ds_using_the_shared_transfer_driver>` and the :ref:`Filesystem Datastore <fs_ds>`  to access a Gluster fuse filesystem to manage images.

 .. warning:: This driver **only** works with libvirt/KVM drivers.
 Xen is not (yet) supported.

 .. warning:: All virtualization nodes and the head need to mount the GlusterFS volume used to store images.

-.. warning:: The hypervisor nodes need to be part of a working GlusterFS server/s and the Libvirt and QEMU packages need to be recent enough to have support for GlusterFS.
+.. warning:: The hypervisor nodes need to be part of a working GlusterFS cluster and the Libvirt and QEMU packages need to be recent enough to have support for GlusterFS.

 Requirements
 ============